bmeg/protograph/README.md

 # what is protograph?

-Protograph is a protocol for describing the transformation from any given schema into a set of graph vertexes and edges.
+Protograph is a protocol for transforming messages encoded in any given schema into a set of graph vertexes and edges.

 Input for Protograph is a stream of messages described in a [Protocol Buffers schema](https://developers.google.com/protocol-buffers/), and a `protograph.yml` file that describes how to transform these messages into vertexes and edges.